Country of origin

 It helped the Patriot to engage and destroy electronic warfare

 another upgrade of the Patriot.
 This upgrade was developed in the

 late 1980s.
 It introduced the first major missile upgrade.
 It fires

 MIM-104C and MIM-104D missiles with a range of about 160 km.

-Upgraded air defense systems are more effective against ballistic
+Patriot air defense systems upgraded to the PAC-2 standard are more effective against ballistic

 missiles.
 The PAC-2 was first tested in 1987.
 It reached the US Army

 units in 1990.
 During the Persian Gulf War, it was deployed to the